 Even though Saturn is the second-largest planet, it is the lightest planet in the solar system.
 If you were to put it into a giant bathtub, it would float (if one could actually exist).

 Uranus is the coldest in the solar system.
 Other than Voyager 2’s flyby in 1986, what we know of Uranus is all by telescope.
 From these photos, we learned that planet Uranus has 9 bright rings.

 We also learned that it has an unusual tilt at 98 degrees on its side.
-Because of its unusual tilt, one of its hemispheres are pointing at the sun.
+Because of its unusual tilt, one of its hemispheres is pointing at the sun.
 This means that seasons are roughly 21 years long.